About Dr. Magerus

 Dr. Magerus received her doctorate in Naturopathic Medicine from Southwest College of Naturopathic Medicine in 2009 and completed a one-year family practice residency at the Southwest Naturopathic Medical Center with a focus in women's health.
 Over the years, her peers have twice honored her as a “Top Doc”in Phoenix Magazine.

-In her spare time, Dr. Magerus loves spending time with her husband Dean and daughter Veda.
+In her spare time, Dr. Magerus loves spending time with her husband and daughter.
 They love enjoying all the natural beauty that Arizona has to offer and are often found camping, kayaking and hiking up on the Mogollon Rim.
 Blessed with a solid foundation in cooking from her mother, she loves coming up with new, healthy recipes and trying them out on her family (they like it too!).
 Often described as easy going, a good listener and empathetic, she treats her patients like they are part of her family.